Consensys/doc.web3signer/docs/Reference/CLI/CLI-Subcommands.md

     eth2.import.from: /Users/me/my_node/interchange.json
     ```

-File to import the slashing protection database from in the interchange format.
+The file to import the slashing protection database from.
+The file must be formatted in the
+[Complete] interchange format.

 ### `filecoin`